|Nutritional Guidelines (per serving)|

 - Garnish: Confectioners' sugar

-- Place all the flour in a bowl and make a well in the middle.
-Pour the warm milk into the well, sprinkle the yeast on top and add a pinch of the sugar.
-Stir the milk a little, then cover with a clean kitchen towel and leave it for 10 minutes.
+Place the flour in a bowl and make a well in the middle.
+Pour the warm milk into the well, sprinkle the yeast on top, and add a pinch of the sugar.
+Stir the milk a little, then cover with a clean kitchen towel, and let rest for 10 minutes.

-- When the milk mixture begins to foam, add the egg, the rest of the granulated sugar, the vanilla sugar, butter, lemon zest, and salt.
-Mix with a large spoon or on the mixer with a dough hook, until the dough comes together to form a ball.
+When the milk mixture begins to foam, add the egg, the remaining granulated sugar, the vanilla sugar, butter, lemon zest, and salt.
+Mix with a large spoon, or in an electric mixer with a dough hook, until the dough comes together to form a ball.
 Add a little more flour, if needed.

-- Knead the dough until a soft, smooth ball can be formed.
-Grease or oil the ball, place in a small container and let rise, covered, for 20 minutes or so.
-The dough will not have appreciably risen.
+Knead the dough until a soft, smooth ball can be formed.
+Grease or oil the ball, place in a small container, and let rise, covered, for 20 minutes or so.
+(The dough will rise slightly.)

-- Lightly flour a cutting board and pat the dough into a rectangle.
-Roll out to 1/2 inch/1 cm thick.
-Using a pizza cutter or bench knife, if possible, cut the dough into rectangles (or diamonds), roughly 1x1 1/2 inches/2x3 cm large.
+Lightly flour a cutting board and pat the dough into a rectangle.
+Roll out into 1/2 inch/1 centimeter thick.
+Using a pizza cutter or bench knife, cut the dough into rectangles (or diamonds), roughly 1 by 1 1/2-inches/2 by 3-centimeters.

-- Fry the donuts in 4 to 5 batches for 1 1/2 minutes or until the underside turns golden brown.
+Fry the donuts in 4 to 5 batches for 1 1/2 minutes, or until the underside turns golden brown.
 Turn them (only once!) and fry for an additional 1 1/2 minutes until golden brown on the other side.
-Remove from hot fat and drain on paper towels or brown paper (grocery bag paper).